-You may be thinking, My kid is smart, but she’s no genius.
-While that may be true, don’t discount your child’s abilities.
-You don’t have to be a genius to succeed in a dual-enrollment program.
+You may be thinking: My kid is smart, but she’s no genius.
+Don’t discount your child’s abilities.
+You don’t have to be a genius to succeed in a dual enrollment program.
 You just need to be capable and willing to work.

-With dual enrollment — not to mention AP and CLEP exams — many students can complete as much as three years of college by the time they graduate from high school.
-That can go a long way toward lowering the cost of college.
+With dual enrollment — not to mention AP and CLEP exams — many students can complete three years of college by the time they graduate from high school.
+Only having to pay for a single year of college can go a long way toward lowering the costs.

 4. Work Full-Time, Go to School Online

-So your kid is 17 years old and has nary a college credit.
-What’s more, you haven’t saved a dime.
+So your kid is 17 years old and does not have a single college credit.
+What’s more, you may not have saved a dime.
 Never fear!
 He can still graduate from college debt-free.
 It will just take more time and flexibility.

 Working while still in high school will help your kid develop confidence, money smarts, and time-management skills.